intel/nauta/docs/user-guide/actions/view_cli_help.md

 ## nctl Help Commands Overview

-Entering `nctl --help` or `nctl -h` provides a listing of all nctl commands (without subcommands), as shown next.
+Access help for any command with the --help or -h parameter.
+The help option provides a list of options available and brief descriptions for each nctl command.

      nctl -h
 ```